BDC Hamburger Icon

 TipBottom line

-Negotiating benefits the freelancer and the client
+Negotiation benefits both the freelancer and the client

-Whether you’re a business owner or freelancer, if you enter a freelance negotiation with the goal of agreeing to a price that’s fair for both sides, things should go smoothly.
+Whether you’re a business owner or a freelancer, if you enter a freelance negotiation with the goal of agreeing to a price that’s fair for both sides, things should go smoothly.
 It’s when businesses and freelancers try to shortchange the other side that negotiations can get rocky.

 Did you find this content helpful?